Anaphylaxis: Allergies in Overdrive Read it here .

 - First, remain calm.
 Stay with the patient, offering support and encouragement that help is on the way.

-- Follow the asthma management plan as prescribed by your physician (such as using a nebulizer or metered-dose inhaler in case of an emergency).
+- Follow the anaphylaxis management plan as prescribed by your physician (such as using an epinephrine auto-injector).

 - If it is nighttime, turn on an outside light to help guide emergency personnel to your door.

-- Have a written copy of the patient’s asthma management plan available, as well as a list of all medications currently being taken.
+- Have a written copy of the patient’s anaphylaxis or allergy management plan available, as well as a list of all medications currently being taken.